Top 10 Best Fighters of All Time

 Plus, looking at the guys ranked 1-8, this isn't a skill-based list.
 It's a fanboy/Hollywood list, apparently.
 Pretty boys can look badass, and they have endurance too, for their career.
 Especially stuntmen.
 They can take punches.
 But to win a fight?
 There's a very real element of application that fighting actors and stuntmen don't utilize the way professional fighters do.
 But of course, that's all just my opinion.

-Brock Lesnar only lost in the UFC due to his battle with illness, but he has squatted 1,000 pounds, deadlifted 900, and according to witness Kurt Angle, he benched over 800 pounds!
+Brock Lesnar only lost in the UFC due to his battle with illness.
+He has squatted 1,000 pounds, deadlifted 900, and according to witness Kurt Angle, he benched over 800 pounds!
 He ran a 50m dash in 6 seconds!
 He can truly beat anyone.
 If he gets a hold of you, you're done!
 The force with which he could hit you or slam you is tremendous.

 He has more moves than what someone can usually teach you, and he only hits hard.
 He seems like the toughest fighter on this list to me.
 Not only is he really fast, but all his moves hit you so hard that you don't feel you can hit back as forcefully.